jeffreysorgen/golf-club-sensors/activity.md

   }
 }
 ```

-##### note:
-_(Maybe just move this code to an appendix.
-I think I only used on/off, connected/disconnected on the LED.
-Because that's the big takeaway from this exercise.
-But there was also a lesson with the `while` command.
-It just hung there until disconnected, and the LED turned off because of it.
-No further useful functionality.)_
+##### How we will use this:
+The LED turns on with this code, and I think the code for the LED might be useful for us, but differently.
+The big takeaway with this code is that the `while` command just hangs the activity until BLE disconnects and then the code will turn it off. _It's LED-centric code._ We'll use it to signal "Ready" or "Resting" in our code.
+But the rest of the code has shown us, like the prior example, how to build the `.ino` file.

+##### All the _golf-swing-acc-ble_ code is here:
+(insert SIMPLIFIED built code for _golf-swing-acc-ble_)

+##### Structure of Arduino files:
+(insert 'structure-of-arduino-files' with descriptions and examples)

 #
 #
+#
+##### (wait to finish new code before expanding on this)
+# Structure of Arduino files

+Using our new _golf-swing-acc-ble_ code to describe the structure of Arduino very basic `.ino` files, we'll include some code not used here to expand the explanation.

-_(Maybe simplify this.
+Simplify this.
 I'm trying to organize into a process of building, and this is more of a reference.
-Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.)_
+Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.

-#
-## Structure of Arduino files
+, this serves as an explanation of some of the
 We will be combining code from the two example sketches with **the accelerometer sketch**
 so we need to understand the structure of a very basic `.ino` file.